dotnet/AspNetCore.Docs/aspnetcore/release-notes/aspnetcore-7.0.md

 Blazor WebAssembly debugging has the following improvements:

-* Support for the **Just My Code** setting to show or hide type members not from user code.
+* Support for the **Just My Code** setting to show or hide type members that aren't from user code.
 * Support for inspecting multidimensional arrays.
-* **Call Stack** now shows the correct name for async methods.
+* **Call Stack** now shows the correct name for asynchronous methods.
 * Improved expression evaluation.
 * Correct handling of the `new` keyword on derived members.
-* Support for debugger related attributes in `System.Diagnostics`.
+* Support for debugger-related attributes in `System.Diagnostics`.

-### System.Security.Cryptography support on WebAssembly
+### `System.Security.Cryptography` support on WebAssembly

 .NET 6 supported the SHA family of hashing algorithms when running on WebAssembly. .NET 7 enables more cryptographic algorithms by taking advantage of [:::no-loc text="SubtleCrypto":::](https://developer.mozilla.org/docs/Web/API/SubtleCrypto), when possible, and falling back to a .NET implementation when :::no-loc text="SubtleCrypto"::: can't be used.
-The following algorithms are supported on WebAssembly:
+The following algorithms are supported on WebAssembly in .NET 7:

 * SHA1
 * SHA256